lark-parser/lark/README.md

 ## Learn more about using Lark

  - Read the [tutorial](/docs/json_tutorial.md), which shows how to write a JSON parser in Lark.
+ - Read the [reference](/docs/reference.md)
  - Browse the [examples](/examples), which include a calculator, and a Python-code parser.
- - Read the [reference](/docs/reference.md)
+ - Check out the [tests](/tests/test_parser.py) for more examples.

+## Install Lark

+    $ pip install lark-parser

+Lark has no dependencies.

 ## List of Features